 DVI is of two types and that too has two variations.
 One is Single link and the other variant is Dual link.
 The Double link DVI port has double the bandwidth support which supports higher resolution monitor with up to 1440p resolution while the Single link DVI port only supports up to 1080p resolution.

 The two types are DVI-I which supports both the Analog and Digital signals while the DVI-D supports only Digital.
-They have some difference in the pin pattern.
+They have some differences in the pin pattern.
 Most of the modern monitors come with Dual-link ports.

 HDMI stands for High Definition Multimedia Interface which is better than DVI and supports higher resolutions and even Audio.

-DP stands for Display Port and it is currently the best available display output interface which supports higher resolutions along with higher refresh rates.
+DP stands for Display Port and it is currently the best available display output interface that supports higher resolutions along with higher refresh rates.
 Nowadays, graphics card belonging to budget tier as well has high-end tier come with at least one Display port.

 After you check the ports compatibility, it’s time to check what type of monitor and graphics card do you have.
 Currently, there are two manufacturers of graphics cards.
 So, you get either an AMD or an Nvidia graphics card.